ShyftXero/byoctf_discord/README.md

   - It can be done in the DM as well but you need the username of the recipient (like `shyft#0760`; click on their name in Discord to view that.)

 ## Expected Features
-- BYOC challenges being dependent on
+- BYOC challenges being dependent on other BYOC challenges or Non BYOC challenges.
+- public http scoreboard for live events.
+- API access to challenges and solves. (removing dependecy on discord although it is integral right now; not any time soon)
+- maybe an admin web gui? idk...

 ---
 ## How to play